Temeez/voidrat/README.md

 # Voidrat

 Simple app made with rust.
-Displays a fefw current things in the Warframe game.
+Displays a few current things in the Warframe game.

 ## Features
  - Fissures